Prostitution in Harlem Renaissance: Rise in occupation

-Following the civil war, the city of Harlem thrived as African Americans brought artistic beauty and breathtaking literature to bring forth a renaissance.
-There was also an unprecedented amount of wealth generated from illicit occupations.
-Underneath the surface of professional creativity, underground professions such as drug dealing, bootlegging, gambling, and prostitution supplied the needs to those who were daring and eager enough to make quick money.
+Following the Civil War, Harlem thrived as African Americans brought forth art and literature, creating the Harlem Renaissance.
+An unprecedented amount of wealth was generated there from illicit occupations.
+Illegal activity such as drug dealing, bootlegging, gambling, and prostitution were all common.
 The Mann Act of 1910 made transportation of women for prostitution illegal.
-Among the illegal scene, prostitution in Harlem was intermingled with the growing number of divorce raids.
-Black prostitutes were the poorest and cheapest prostitutes around the region of New York City.
-Obedient to the economic success of black people, Harlem prostitutes charged white men more than black men for their services.
+Prostitution in Harlem was intermingled with divorce raids (arrests of people caught in flagrante delicto with someone other than their spouse).
+Black prostitutes were the poorest and cheapest prostitutes in New York City.
+Harlem prostitutes charged white men more than black men for their services.